pajryan/presenter-client/README.md

  - [ ] notify and update clients with presentation edits

-## app updates
+## details on app updates
-Following this instructions in the boilerplate [here](https://github.com/iffy/electron-updater-example).
+The steps above are modified from [here](https://github.com/iffy/electron-updater-example).
 Specifically, have a look at `main.js` in that project.
 App signing [here](https://help.apple.com/xcode/mac/current/#/dev3a05256b8)